“If I were president, I would make more schools like Hiawatha because the teachers care about you and want you to go to college.”

 - Pre-approved family activity (with advanced approval by principal – up to 15 days).
 Families requesting leave beyond 15 days may submit a written request for approval by the building principal and executive director.

-We believe educational success depends on a close partnership between our scholars, their families, and the school.
-To that end, we offer a six-week Family Academy to share tips with parents on how to best help scholars excel academically and to navigate the broader education system on their children’s behalf.
-HLA – Northrop also hosts family events and offers volunteer opportunities throughout the year.
-Please subscribe to our newsletter and check the calendar for details.
+We believe educational success depends on a close partnership between our scholars, their families and the school.
+To that end, we offer Family Academy sessions to share tips with parents on how to best help scholars excel academically and to navigate the broader education system on their children’s behalf.
+HLA-Northrop also hosts family events and offers volunteer opportunities throughout the year.
+Please subscribe to our Hiawatha CONNECT online magazine and check the HLA-N calendar for other details.

 A sample lunch menu is provided below.